6.3 Policies, Standards, and Security Recommendations

 Key Takeaways

-• When a resource does not meet a defined control, Defender for Cloud generates a security recommendation.
+• When a resource fails a control during continuous assessment, Defender for Cloud generates a security recommendation with remediation guidance.

 ElementRole in Defender for Cloud